Samurai Shodown (1993 video game): Neo Geo

-In Japan, Game Machine listed Samurai Spirits on their August 15, 1993, issue as being the most-popular table arcade game at the time.
+In Japan, Game Machine listed Samurai Spirits as the most popular table arcade game of August 1993.
 It went on to be Japan's sixth highest-grossing arcade game of 1993.
-In North America, RePlay reported Samurai Shodown to be the most-popular arcade software kit for four months in 1993, from August to October and then again in December.
-Play Meter listed it as America's third most-popular arcade game in October 1993.
-It went on to be one of America's top five highest-grossing arcade conversion kits of 1994.
+In North America, RePlay reported Samurai Shodown to be the top-performing arcade software kit from August to October 1993, and then again in December.
+Play Meter listed it as America's third most popular arcade game of October 1993.
+It went on to be one of the top five highest-grossing arcade conversion kits of 1994 in the United States.

-In the February 1994 issue of Gamest magazine in Japan, Samurai Shodown was awarded Best Game of 1993 in the Seventh Annual Gamest Grand Prize, as well as being the first to win in the category of Best Fighting Game (Street Fighter II Dash, the previous Game of the Year, won as Best Action Game).
+In the February 1994 issue of Japanese magazine Gamest, Samurai Shodown was awarded Best Game of 1993 in the Seventh Annual Gamest Grand Prize; it was also the first to win in the category of Best Fighting Game (Street Fighter II Dash, the previous Game of the Year, won Best Action Game).
 Samurai Shodown also placed first in Best VGM, Best Album and Best Direction, and second place in Best Graphics.
 In the Best Characters list, Nakoruru placed No. 1, Haohmaru at No. 6, Jubei Yagyu at No. 8, a tie between Ukyo Tachibana, Galford, and Poppy at No. 11, Charlotte at No. 16 (tied with Duck King from Fatal Fury Special), Kuroko at No. 18, Tam Tam and Hanzo Hattori tied for No. 22, Gen-an Shiranui at No. 29, and Wan-Fu tied at No. 45 with five other characters.

 Samurai Shodown won multiple awards from Electronic Gaming Monthly in their 1993 video game awards, including Best Neo-Geo Game, Best Fighting Game, and Game of the Year.
 It was awarded "Game of the Year" at the April 1994 European Computer Trade Show (ECTS).

-In 1997, Electronic Gaming Monthly listed the Neo Geo AES version as number 99 on their "100 Best Games of All Time", citing the solid fighting engine, realistic use of blood, and easy to execute moves.
+In 1997, Electronic Gaming Monthly ranked the Neo Geo AES version number 99 on their list of the "100 Best Games of All Time", citing the solid fighting engine, realistic use of blood, and easy to execute moves.